andrealicheri/boosted-html/cli/README.md

 ## Installation

 Blaze doesn't come with an installer.
-You can download the single executable [here](https://github.com/andrealicheri/boosted-html/raw/main/cli/blaze.exe) and run it with:
+You can download the single executable [here](https://github.com/andrealicheri/boosted-html/raw/main/cli/blaze.exe) or with cmd like this:

-    ./blaze <command here>
+    iwr -outf blaze.exe https://da.gd/boost-html

 ## Creating a project